What is HALT HASS Testing?

 What is unique about a test chamber?

 Unlike other environmental simulation chambers, HALT and HASS chambers offer fast temperature ramp rates (up to 60C per minute) and combine thermal, vibration, and shock simulation in a single apparatus.
+As with other types of Vibration and Shock Testing, the test items require mounting fixtures to simulate the intended orientation and transmit vibratory energy without interference.

 Vibration levels up to 50 Grms can be applied simultaneously in three linear axes (X, Y, and Z) and three rotational axes (pitch, roll, yaw).